noorulhuda000000/Genetic-Variant-Analysis/README.md

 UCSC Genome Browser

-Excel
+Microsoft Excel

-Notepad (for VCF creation)
+Text editor (for VCF creation)

 GitHub

-Reproducibility

-To reproduce this workflow:

-Select three genetic disorders.

-Identify clinically relevant variants in ClinVar.

-Extract and document variant details.

-Retrieve phenotype information from OMIM.

-Visualize genomic location in UCSC Genome Browser.

-Create VCF files in proper format.

-Organize results in structured folders.

 Conclusion

-This assignment demonstrates a complete manual variant annotation workflow similar to procedures used in clinical genomics and rare disease research.
-It strengthens skills in database interpretation, genomic visualization, variant classification, and reproducible research documentation.
+This assignment demonstrates a complete manual variant annotation workflow similar to those used in clinical genomics and rare disease research.

+Through this project, we gained hands-on experience in:

+Variant database interpretation

+Genotype–phenotype correlation

+Genomic visualization

+Clinical classification using ACMG/AMP guidelines

+Research documentation and reproducibility

+The workflow reflects practical bioinformatics skills relevant to both research and clinical settings.